Sunday, December 31, 2017

 Outside the park is a statue of Dodger legends Jackie Robinson and Pee Wee Reese, symbolizing the friendship of the 1st nonwhite player in modern Major League Baseball, and the Southern-born team captain who chose to defy prejudice and assert his friendship with the man.
 Although Jackie, buried in Brooklyn's Cypress Hills Cemetery, has many honors throughout The City, this was his 1st statue in the Five Boroughs.

 1904 Surf Avenue.
 D, F, N or Q train to Coney Island-Stillwell Avenue.
 The team is named for the iconic Coney Island roller coaster, at 1000 Surf, visible over the left-field wall.
-Also nearby, at 1300 Surf, is the original Nathan's hot dog stand, which celebrates its 100th Anniversary in 2016.
+Also nearby, at 1300 Surf, is the original Nathan's hot dog stand, which celebrated its 100th Anniversary in 2016.

 * Site of Washington Park.
 The team now known as the Dodgers -- previously known as the Grays; the Bridegrooms, because 3 of their 1880s players got married in a single off-season; the Superbas, after a circus troupe, Hanlon's Superbas, due to their manager being name Ned Hanlon; and the Robins, in honor of manager Wilbert Robinson -- played in 2 different places named for George Washington.
 (Ironically, Los Angeles also had a baseball facility named Washington Park.)